In This Article

-The lymphatic system is very dependent on the acid alkaline balance in the body.
-Stress causes an acidic chemistry in the body that directly congests the lymph.
+The lymphatic system is very dependent on the acid-alkaline balance in the body.
+Stress causes acidic chemistry in the body that directly congests the lymph.
 Stress calls on the pancreas to raise blood sugar.
-What goes up, must come down, and when the blood sugar plummets from an incessant stress response, we crave comfort food and energy boosting foods.
+What goes up, must come down, and when the blood sugar plummets from the incessant stress response, we crave comfort food and energy-boosting foods.
 These foods are all very acidic and further congest the lymph.

 It is for all of these reasons we cannot just give symptomatic relief to stress.
 We must treat the cause of stress by first understanding the difference between a true adaptogen, like tulsi, and one that just helps offset the symptoms of stress.
 Tulsi is called the Incomparable One because it naturally employs the body’s healing system, intelligence and awareness to fight stress and restore optimal health.

 Instead of acting only as an anti-inflammatory, antioxidant, anti-aging, anti-bacterial, anti-stress or anti-arthritic agent, tulsi does it all.
 In addition, tulsi has been reported to lower blood pressure, boost immunity, reduce ulcers, treat allergies, cancer, infertility, diabetes, cholesterol and radiation poisoning.
 As western science continues its investigation it will be hard-pressed to find a condition that tulsi will not be helpful in.